Martenfur/FmodForFoxes/README.md

 ### Studio setup

-FMOD Studio setup process is exactly the same, but you'll need to look into `studio` instead of `core` directories. **It's also extremely important that ALL your dlls and jar are taken form the same version.
+FMOD Studio setup process is exactly the same, but you'll need to look into `studio` instead of `core` directories.
+**It's also extremely important that ALL your dlls and jar are taken from the same version.
 FMOD doesn't like version mixup.
 Foxes don't like version mixup.
 Nobody does.**

 If you still have questions, take a look at the [Demos project](/FmodForFoxes.Samples).